taqin/vcard/README.md

 - **Dynamic Routing**: Each profile has its own URL (e.g., `/taqin`)
 - **Modern Design**: Beautiful, responsive vCard design with Tailwind CSS and Roboto font
-- **Interactive Buttons**: Add as Contact, Visit Website, and Send Email actions
+- **Interactive Buttons**: Add as Contact, Visit Website, Send Email, and WhatsApp messaging
 - **Analytics Tracking**: Google Analytics 4 integration for user interaction tracking
 - **Static Generation**: Profiles are pre-rendered at build time for optimal performance
 - **SEO Optimized**: Meta tags and Open Graph support for each profile